Immunoengineeringlab/Neutrophil-kinetics_genetic-algorithm/README.md

 # Neutrophil-kinetics_genetic-algorithm

-parameters in the model are optimized minimizing chisquared value
+Parameters in the model are optimized, minimizing chisquared value

 Genetic algorithm available in optimization toolbox in matlab is used for this optimization procedure.